 Will I receive a copy of my student's grades?

 Student grades are not mailed.
 A student can check his or her grades through the online PRISM system.
 FERPA prohibits sharing academic information without a student's consent.
-Student's can sign the UW Colleges Student Release of Information Form and bring it to Student Affairs in Hyatt Smith Hall to allow someone else access to their student information.
+Student's can sign the UW Colleges Student Release of Information Form and bring it to the Solution Center in Hyatt Smith Hall to allow someone else access to their student information.

 Where can my student get information?

 Encourage your student to read their UW-Rock County e-mail as much important information is sent through the campus e-mail system.
 We hope your student will ask questions of everyone on campus.
 People resources abound at UW-Rock County.
-Student Affairs, located in Hyatt Smith Hall, is always a good place to turn.
+The Solution Center, located in Hyatt Smith Hall, is always a good place to turn.
 Your student will also get a free student planner from the UW-Rock County Bookstore that has a handbook section in the front with valuable information.
-The UW Colleges Catalog, which lists all courses available, academic policies and information about each campus is also available in Student Affairs.
+The UW Colleges Catalog, which lists all courses available, academic policies and information about each campus is also available in the Solution Center.
 The student planner, available in the bookstore, also has a handbook section with campus information and handy tips for student success.

 Am I a "helicopter parent'?